haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s4.md

 Your sole focus is to validate the single file: `output_s4.md`.

-You will apply the same rigorous "Golden Thread," "Provision Specificity," and "SMART Outcome" rules from Section 3 to this health care context.
+This is the most critical validation task.
+You must meticulously check for the "Golden Thread" connecting Needs, Provisions, and Outcomes.

 ## Required Feedback Report Format